 Within the four Gospels of the New Testament, many teachings and stories of Jesus Christ are mentioned in two or three of the accounts, and some events are mentioned in all four.
-Within the many sets of parallel verses there are almost always differences in the specific words and word-forms that each account records.
+Within the many sets of parallel and overlapping verses there are almost always differences in the specific words and word-forms that each account records.

 One common type of wording difference is the use of synonyms to convey the same basic meaning of thought, such as when "Rabbi" is used in one Gospel, and "Teacher", or "Master", or even "Lord", in another; or "young donkey" in one account, and "colt" or "foal" in the other(s).

 A second type of difference occurs within the parallel verses when the Gospels all use the same root word, but with different suffixes, as when they describe the action as taking place in a different tenses - such as the present and the past, or even the future.
-Examples of this include "walk" "walking" and "walked"; and "say" "saying" and "said".
+Examples of this include "walk" "walking" and "walked", and "say" "saying" and "said".
 Different suffixes on the same root word also occur when something is mentioned as being single in one Gospel, and as plural in another.

 Listen to the audio: